 Eileen was convinced that the Copy Center was padding their numbers to make a little extra money.
-I don’t remember how much we charged for copies back then -- it was certainly higher than market value -- but let’s say for argument it was a whopping 0.25 a page.
+I don’t remember how much we charged for copies back then — it was certainly higher than market value — but let’s say for argument’s sake it was a whopping 0.25 a page.
 The only way this translates into anything significant is if they make fifty copies but charge you for a thousand.

 In retrospect, I should have simply done the assignment without complaining and seen it as “paying my dues” and bond with Eileen by agreeing that yes the Copy Center pads their numbers.
 Evil Bad.

-Instead I performed the assignment in what I thought was an innovative, creative manner which should have demonstrate my abilities.
-I measured one inch worth of documents, counted those and then measured the stack and calculated that the number given to us by copy center was indeed within the range we should have.
+Instead, I performed the assignment in what I thought was an innovative, creative manner that should have demonstrate my abilities.
+I measured one inch worth of documents, counted those, and then measured the stack and calculated that the number given to us by copy center was indeed within the range we should have.
 Eileen was pissed that I didn’t simply do what she asked.
 She made me recount the documents.

 If any of my former colleagues are reading, I will admit that I was immature and had what would be described as a bad attitude.
 I own that and admit it freely.
 Now I ask if you will do the same of your shortcomings.

 So as Obi-Wan might say the truths we cling to depend on how you look at it.
 True I wasn’t showing that I could follow instructions and complete a simple assignment.
 On the other hand, that assignment was fucking stupid and a complete waste of time, and Eileen should have been publicly flogged for wasting company resources.
 In a healthy, more nurturing company, a good leader would have recognized the creativity that went into taking a dull assignment and not only making the best of it but also coming up with an insightful solution that technically saved time and essentially achieved the same results.